chrisl8/ArloBot/README.md

 To update your code just run the same script again, and it will pull down and compile anything new without erasing custom settings.

+## Propeller Code
 Please note that you will need the code to run on your Propeller board.
 This is stored in the "PropellerCodeForArloBot" folder.
-Details on the Propeller code and setup are here: [http://ekpyroticfrood.net/?p=165](http://ekpyroticfrood.net/?p=165)
+Details on the Propeller code and setup are here: [https://ekpyroticfrood.net/?p=165](https://ekpyroticfrood.net/?p=551)

+You can run the script `install_Propeller_code.sh` to automatically install the required code to your Propeller Activity Board.

 ## Propeller Serial Interface Test ##
 Before you start trying to get ROS running, but after you have loaded the C code onto the Propeller Activity board, use the PropellerSerialTest to test the hardware and interface.